Offering an incredible insight into the history of South Africa

 The next morning, 10,000 Zulus had surrounded them, but were driven off by fierce gun fire and a mounted charge.
 After 3 hours, the river ran red with the blood of 3,000 massacred Zulus.
 Only 3 Boers were wounded.

 Fugitives' Drift, in the heart of the KwaZulu-Natal Battlefields, offers mesmerising and theatrical tours that will move you to tears and stay in your memory forever.
-There are 2 'camps' - The Lodge and The Guest House, and both offer a high standard of fully catered, en-suite accommodation and are 600m apart.
+There are 2 'camps' - The Lodge and The Guest House, and both offer a high standard of accommodation.

 Children of any age are welcome.

 Isandlwana Lodge is set high on the Nyoni Rock on which the Zulu commander stood during the Battle of Isandlwana.
 The stylish stone and thatch lodge offers superbly appointed accommodation, with 12 bedrooms that open out onto their own private balcony with views across to the Isandlwana battlefield.

 Children aged 7 years and older are welcome.